huawei-noah/SMARTS/ultra/docs/getting_started.md

   - `--policy`: The policy (agent) to train (default is sac).
   - `--log-dir`: The directory to put models, tensorboard data, and training results (default is logs/).
   - `--max-steps-episode`: The option to limit the number of steps per epsiodes (default is 10000).
+  - `--grade-mode`: Uses grade-based structure, will ignore the tasks and levels args (default is False).

   Run the following command to train our DQN agent with a quick training session (if you started Envision in the previous section, refresh your browser to observe the training):
   ```sh